-Vintage Pyrex Casserole: 110,000 ppm lead in the white flowers.
-Vintage dishes and cookware are not regulated for toxicity at all.
+Vintage Pyrex “Spring Blossom Green” pattern casserole: 110,000 ppm lead in the white flowers.
 It just takes a microscopic amount of lead to poison a child.
-The amount of lead that is considered toxic for children in a new / modern item created and sold as intended to […]
+The amount of lead that is considered toxic for children in a new / modern item created and sold as intended to be used by a child is 90 […]

 Vintage milk-glass bowl 893 ppm lead XRFTesting brand not noted but it looks like a Pyrex piece given the lip This belonged to my friend Leslie K. in Iowa 🙂 For ideas and guidelines to make safer choices for mixing bowls, click here!
 Thank you.
 To learn more about XRF Testing, click here.